Close

 Term 2

-In Term 2 of the first year you will take the compulsory module in Machine Learning and an optional module chosen from Genomics for Health Data Science (recommended), Spatial Epidemiology in Public Health, Modelling and the Dynamics of Infectious Diseases or Analysis of Hierarchical and Other Dependent Data.
+In term 2 of the first year you will complete the following modules: Machine Learning and Genomics for Health Data Science or another chosen option from Spatial Epidemiology in Public Health, Modelling and the Dynamics of Infectious Diseases, Analysis of Hierarchical and Other Dependent Data.

-In the second year you will take the compulsory Data Challenge module and an optional module chosen from Analysis of Electronic Health Records (recommended), Environmental Epidemiology or Bayesian Analysis.
+In the second year you will complete Data Challenge and the Analysis of Electronic Health Records or another chosen option from Environmental Epidemiology or Bayesian Statistics.

 Health Data Science modules